Functional Security Monitoring in the Power Grid

-The communication network is the backbone of a modern substation.
+The communication network is the backbone of modern utility automation system.
 Many critical functions, such as time synchronization, blocking and interlocking schemes, and even protection functions depend on this network.
 Therefore, it must work reliably under all circumstances.

-StationGuard not only detects cyber threats and prohibited actions in the substation network; it also records critical events like failures of intelligent electronic devices (IEDs), configuration errors, and network problems and then logs them for later analysis.
+StationGuard not only detects cyber threats and prohibited actions in utility automation and SCADA system networks; it also records critical events, such as failures of intelligent electronic devices (IEDs), configuration errors, and network problems, and then logs them for later analysis.

-StationGuard and its user interface are tailor-made for protection, automation, and control engineers in substations.
-No dedicated IT knowledge is necessary for reliable substation monitoring.
+StationGuard and its user interface are tailor-made for protection, automation, and control engineers in utility automation and SCADA systems.
+No dedicated IT knowledge is necessary for reliable network monitoring.
 It is designed to save precious time when debugging intermittent network and substation automation system (SAS) issues.

 StationGuard on the RBX1 platform

-The cybersecurity and functional monitoring system observes communication networks in substations.
+The cybersecurity and functional monitoring system observes communication networks in utility automation and SCADA systems.
 It reveals communication failures, interoperability issues, failed commands, cyber threats, and prohibited activities.
 StationGuard detects time synchronization loss, excessive transmission delays, problems with GOOSE messaging and Sampled Values, MMS report issues, as well as erroneous Modbus, IEC 60870-5-104, and DNP3 protocol communication – and much more.

-StationGuard performs an extensive verification of substation traffic for many different protocols.
+StationGuard performs an extensive verification of the network traffic for many different protocols.
 For example, for GOOSE alone it carries out 35 different checks for detecting IED failures, configuration, and interoperability issues.

 It logs all critical events for later analysis, like control commands in switchgear and tap changers.
 In addition, all file transfers are logged with file names, for example when disturbance records are downloaded.